Acute myeloid leukemia: Stem cell transplantation

-Stem cell transplantation from a donor, called allogenic stem cell transplantation, is usually pursued if the prognosis is not considered favourable, a person can tolerate a transplant and has a suitable donor.
+Stem cell transplantation from a donor, called allogenic stem cell transplantation, is usually pursued if the prognosis is not considered favorable, a person can tolerate a transplant, and has a suitable donor.
 The basis of allogenic stem cell transplantation is on a graft versus leukemia effect whereby graft cells stimulate an immune response against leukemia cells.
 Unfortunately, this is accompanied by immune responses against other host organs, called a graft versus host disease.

 Theoretical therapies have been proposed based on the idea of using stem cell transplantation to replace blood stem cells with genetically modified versions with altered molecular markers, including CD45, which is present on most blood cells.
 A treatment would then be applied, such as an antibody-drug conjugate targeting the healthy version of the marker, in order to kill all blood cells with unmodified markers, including the original cells and the cancerous ones.
 Theoretical therapies have also been proposed to use genetic engineering to attach synthetic chimeric antigen receptors to T-cells.
 These would bind to markers present in high levels in AML cells, which include CD123 and CD135.
 T-cells could also be modified to target normal CD45 markers, but this requires also modifying the CD-45 of T-cells as well so that they do not target themselves.
 T-cell immunotherapies are being tested in mice and in early-phase clinical trials, but none has been approved as a standard of care for AML.

 Supportive treatment

 Support is necessary throughout treatment because of problems associated with AML and also arising from treatment.
-Blood transfusions, including of red blood cells and platelets, are necessary to maintain health levels, preventing complications of anemia (from low red blood cells) and bleeding (from low platelets).
+Blood transfusions, including red blood cells and platelets, are necessary to maintain health levels, preventing complications of anemia (from low red blood cells) and bleeding (from low platelets).
 AML leads to an increased risk of infections, particularly drug-resistant strains of bacteria and fungi.
 Antibiotics and antifungals can be used both to treat and to prevent these infections, particularly quinolones.

-Adding aerobic physical exercises to the standard of care may result in little to no difference in the mortality, in the quality of life and in the physical functioning.
+Adding aerobic exercise to the standard of care may result in little to no difference in mortality, quality of life, and physical functioning.
 These exercises may result in a slight reduction in depression.
 Furthermore, aerobic physical exercises probably reduce fatigue.

-Recent research into the role that epigenetic regulators play in hematopoietic malignancies has yielded new insights in the development of targeted epigenetic therapies as a supportive treatment for AML.
-The FDA has approved certain epigenetic modifying drugs like ivosidenib and enasidenib, which are used in patients that can no longer receive intensive induction chemotherapy; specifically, they are involved in the therapy of IDH1 and IDH2 mutations.
+Recent research into the role of epigenetic regulators in hematopoietic malignancies has yielded new insights into the development of targeted epigenetic therapies as a supportive treatment for AML.
+The FDA has approved certain epigenetic-modifying drugs like ivosidenib and enasidenib, which are used in patients who can no longer receive intensive induction chemotherapy; specifically, they are involved in the therapy of IDH1 and IDH2 mutations.
 Further research must be done to prove the efficacy of epigenetic treatments, but the development of new epigenetic therapies along with immunotherapies holds potential in the future treatment of AML.